Finite temperature phase transition in the two-dimensional Coulomb glass at low disorders: Results

 \subsection{Order parameter}

-At zero disorder, interesting results have emerged due to frustration of long range Coulomb interactions on a lattice.
-A two dimensional triangular lattice with nearest neighbor antiferromagnetic interactions in the absence of disorder has a large ground state degeneracy \cite{Wan}.
-For an electron system on a quarter filled triangular lattice, this degeneracy is lifted due to long range Coulomb interactions leading to emergence of many low lying metastable states with striped order \cite{Vla1,Vla2}.
-For a lattice gas model at fixed densities on a square lattice, Rademaker et al \cite{Vla3} have numerically found the ground state and finite temperature phase diagram.
-At low densities, the ordering pattern was Wigner Crystal and for densities between $1/4$ and $1/2$ they found stripe order.\\ Our work is focussed on square lattice at half filling.
-For our system, in the absence of disorder, the ground state has two fold degeneracy.
+Our work is focussed on square lattice at half filling.
+For our system, in the absence of disorder, the ground state has two-fold degeneracy.
 This degeneracy is lifted by disorder and the COP is now unique.
-From our previous studies \cite{ref26}, we know that for $W<W_{c}$ at zero temperature, $2D$ CG system exhibits antiferromagnetic ordering (COP).
-So one expects a transition from high temperature fluid phase to a low temperature COP in this disorder regime.
+From our previous studies \cite{ref26}, we know that for $W<W_{c}$ at zero temperature, two-dimensional CG system exhibits antiferromagnetic ordering (COP).
+So one expects a transition from a high-temperature fluid phase to a low-temperature COP in this disorder regime.
 To investigate this transition at finite temperatures we use staggered magnetization, defined as

 as an order parameter, where $\sigma_{i}=(-1)^{i} S_{i}$.
-In the paramagnetic phase $m_{s}$ is zero as the spins fluctuate randomly, but as $T \rightarrow T_{c}$, spin ordering starts and $m_{s}$ becomes non-zero.
+In the paramagnetic phase, $m_{s}$ is zero as the spins fluctuate randomly, but as $T \rightarrow T_{c}$, spin ordering starts and $m_{s}$ becomes non-zero.
 The variation of $m_{s}$ at zero and finite disorders is shown in Fig.\ref{Fig1}.
 We have also calculated the distribution of staggered occupation $P(m_{s})$, to check the order of transition.
-For a first order transition, one expects three peaks in $P(m_{s})$ at transition temperature ($T_{c}$) indicating phase coexistence.
-From Fig.\ref{Fig1} one can see that there is a single peak centred at $m_{s}=0$ when $T>T_{c}$ and at $T=T_{c}$ there are only two side peaks at $m_{s} \neq 0$ for $W=0.0$,$0.075$ and $0.15$, which indicates a second order transition. \\ In the study of spin-glasses, the parameter which has been studied most frequently is the one given by Edward and Anderson \cite{ref31}
+For a first-order transition, one expects three peaks in $P(m_{s})$ at transition temperature ($T_{c}$) indicating phase coexistence.
+From Fig.\ref{Fig1} one can see that there is a single peak centred at $m_{s}=0$ when $T>T_{c}$ and at $T=T_{c}$ there are only two side peaks at $m_{s} \neq 0$ for $W=0.0$,$0.075$ and $0.15$, which indicates a second-order transition.